 - 2 tablespoons olive oil

-- salt to taste
+- salt and pepper to taste

 - olive oil for drizzling

-- Parmesan cheese (optional)
+- Parmesan cheese shavings optional

 - Place on serving dish and drizzle with olive oil and shavings of Parmesan cheese.